Behavior – what feeling does that word bring up?

-Many times when we hear the word “behavior,” we associate the term with “negative” or an action that should be eliminated as soon as possible.
-Actually behaviors are neither “good” or “bad,” yet simply actions that can be shaped, reinforced, or discouraged.
+Many times when we talk about student behavior, we associate the term with “negative” or an action that we want to eliminate or change as soon as possible.

 What is a replacement behavior?